Your task is simple: just answer a few questions about your horse and his diet

 Psyllium is a plant whose seed husk is made of soluble fiber which is fed to horses for several reasons.
 First, it has been shown to increase fecal sand output and may aid in the prevention of colic, impaction, diarrhea and other problems associated with a build-up of sand in the colon.
 Second, it falls in the category of "prebiotic," meaning it serves as a source of food for the beneficial bacteria that live in the colon.

 Quercetin is a bioflavonoid or plant-source antioxidant that appears to have especially protective effects on nervous tissue and connective tissue, such as collagen.
-In addition, it possesses strong anti-inflammatory activity, especially against the action of histamine, and may be beneficial for allergic conditions.
-It is used along with other bioflavonoids in the management of cancer in both humans and animals.
+In addition, it supports a normal response to inflammation, especially when histamine is involved, and therefore may be particularly helpful for certain allergic conditions.

 Resveratrol is the potent antioxidant found in the skin of red grapes.
-A type of natural phenol, it is part of a plant's defense system against disease.
-Resveratrol research is in the early stages, but results are promising for not only protection against damage from free radicals, but also its effects on the cardiovascular system, cancer, blood sugar levels, brain cells and even life span.
+A type of natural phenol, it is part of a plant’s defense system against disease.
+Resveratrol research is in the early stages, but results are promising not only for protection against free radical damage, but also for its effects on the cardiovascular system, blood sugar levels, brain cells, and musculoskeletal health.